-In 2015 I finished mural for the new Kennebec County Courthouse being built in Maine’s capital at Augusta.
-This piece is 14 x 30 feet, a maritime history of the Kennebec River with people, ships, history…lots of drama.
-Painting doesn’t get any better.
+In 2015 I finished a public mural for the new Capital Judicial Center in Maine’s capital at Augusta.
+This 14 x 40-foot mural, a Maine Percent for Art project, called Kennebec is a maritime history of the Kennebec River with people, ships, history…lots of drama.

 Over the years I have created many murals.
 Working big is having the sky for your canvas.
 However, I have also worked very small, illustrating over 30 books and book covers, painting miniatures, carving block prints, drawing etchings and monotypes.
 I love making things.

 As a young ‘starving artist’, I started out as a sculptor in Guadalajara, Mexico, carving masks, and modeling figures in clay.
 But I found the lure of the brush too much to resist.
 And the best advice given to me back then by an old Disney artist was, “Draw, draw, draw.”
 I have never stopped.

 With a pencil or brush in hand I can create worlds within the canvas frame.
 The figures are my players and the canvas my stage.
 However, I am no fantasy artist.
 Reality creates the spark.
 My eyes open, I find things that need to be in my paintings.

 I have exhibited in galleries and exhibitions in Maine, Seattle and New York City.
 As an illustrator I have worked for Hearst Books, William Morrow, Greenwillow Books, Random House and DownEast Books of Maine.
 And creating sets and playbills for theater is a thrill.

 Born in Maine, I can claim that much coveted ‘native’ status but in truth I lived away a lot.
 My bones are solid New England stock but my blood carries the dusts of years in Mexico…and a bit of rust from the Pacific Northwest as well.